 Lenders use hard and soft credit inquiries at different times and under different circumstances.
 They will most commonly do a hard credit check when you apply for credit such as a loan, a credit card, a refinance or a student loan.

-However, you can reach out to lenders to see if you prequalify for credit.
+However, you can reach out to lenders yourself to see if you prequalify for credit.
 When you send out an inquiry like this, lenders will do a soft credit check to see what kind of offer and interest rate you qualify for.
 For instance, our student loan refinancing partners will do this when you check your rate.

-Once you decide what kind of offer you want and apply for it, a hard credit pull ensues.
+Once you decide what kind of offer you want and actually apply for it, a hard credit pull ensues.

 A soft credit inquiry does not affect your credit score.
 A hard credit inquiry, on the other hand, does affect your credit score.
 Thankfully, the effect isn’t massive.
-Again, according to MyFico, a credit inquiry only takes less than five points off your FICO score.
+According to MyFICO, a credit inquiry takes less than five points off your FICO score.

-If you want to avoid taking a big hit on your credit score, do all of your loan shopping within the span of a few weeks.
-Also, don’t vary the type of loan or loan amount you’re applying for.
+If you want to avoid a big hit on your credit score, do all of your loan shopping within the span of a couple of weeks and don’t vary the type of loan you’re applying for.
 If you apply for a car loan, a credit card and a mortgage, your credit score will take the hit for each separate inquiry.

 Then, visit your budget to see what you can afford and stick to that amount.
 That way you don’t blow up your finances and have to worry about inadvertently damaging your credit score in the process.

-Interested in a personal loan?Here are the top personal loan lenders of 2017!
+Interested in a personal loan?Here are the top personal loan lenders of 2022!

 |1 Includes AutoPay discount.
 Important Disclosures for SoFi.

-2 Important Disclosures for Citizens Bank.
+4 Important Disclosures for Citizens Bank.